cpwebster/webster_thesis/README.md

 #chapter_2_isolate_SSRs_inside_coding.py:

-This script was developed to be used with the program SciRoKo 3.4, this program output file has information on microsatellite markers that occur in a given FASTA file.
-The script reads in the FASTA file and translates these genes on each reading frame, then storing where the longest coding region occurs.
-The positions of the microsatellites are compared with the coding region positions, and an output file is created with only the microsatellites that occur inside the coding regions.
-The script can also be easily altered the look at microsatellites outside the coding regions.
+This script utilizes a SciRoKo 3.4 (Kofler et al., 2008) output file (.td) and identifies SSRs of a given length in the coding regions of genes from the input FASTA file.
+The script reads in the FASTA file and translates genes on each reading frame, and stores where the longest coding region occurs.
+The positions of the SSRs are compared with the coding region start and stop positions, and 2 output files are created.
+A FASTA file with seuences of coding regions where SSRs occur (designed to be aligned with Clustal Omega), and a text document that lists gene names containing SSRs in coding regions.

-Script Arguments: -f FASTA file input name -s SciRoKo output file -l SSR (microsatellite) minimum repeat (ex. dinucleotide = 2) -out_file Output file -out_fasta FASTA file output
+USAGE: python chapter_2_isolate_SSRs_inside_coding_region.py -f <FASTA_file_input_name> -s <SciRoKo_output_file.td> -l <SSR_minimum_repeat_(dinucleotide=2)> -out_file <output_file> -out_fasta <FASTA_file_output_name>